Azure/autorest.typescript/test/integration/generated/bodyBoolean/README.md

-# BodyBooleanClient library for JavaScript
+# BodyBoolean client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for BodyBooleanClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for BodyBoolean client.

 Test Infrastructure for AutoRest